 Right now there are several speech language pathologist jobs and the numbers are encouraging.
 About 7.7% of children aged 3-17 in the US have had voice, language, swallowing, or speech-related disorder in the last year.
 SLPs need a lot of patience to be able to deal with such children.

-Some of these disorders last for a very short time period but some can take months and years to deal with.
+Some of these disorders (like swallowing disorders) last for a very short time period but some can take months and years to deal with.

-As a speech-language pathologist, you will be assessing, treating, and helping children overcome swallowing and communication issues including speed and language disorders.
+As a speech language pathologist slp, you will be assessing, treating, and helping children overcome swallowing and communication issues including speed and language disorders.
 SLPs commonly work in schools but you may also find vacancies in hospitals and other healthcare facilities.

 In school settings, SLPs are tasked with aiding in foundational development that has a profound and landing impact on their student’s lives.
 Here are a few tasks a speech-language pathologist is expected to perform at work:

-SLP jobs are competitive but also very much in demand.
+The job outlook for SLP jobs are competitive but also very much in demand.
 Speech-language pathology jobs require patience and compassion.
-In fact, there appears to be a shortage of qualified applicants, especially in rural regions.
+In fact, there appears to be a shortage of qualified applicants, especially in rural regions as a general rule for speech therapy.

 This is due to a variety of reasons including a lack of good institutions.
 We treasure those that have chosen this profession and TherapyTravelers will work to get you placed in a position that values all that you have to offer.

 It is important to look in the right place for the right job.
 Remember that salaries and benefits differ from state to state.
-Connecticut and California are the best for SLPs as the average salary in these states are above $92,000.
-On the other hand, Mississippi and Pennsylvania, and West Virginia are among the worst states for language pathologist jobs as the salary here is lower than $59,000.
+If you browse jobs in this market you will find that Connecticut and California are the best for SLPs as the average salary in these states are above $92,000.
+On the other hand, Mississippi and Pennsylvania, and West Virginia are among the worst states for this job type as the salary here is lower than $59,000.

-The good thing is that speech-language pathology jobs are in abundance.
+The good thing is that speech pathologist jobs (aka speech therapist) are in abundance.
 You will not have difficulty in finding a position for as long as you have the required skills and education.
-You can find some very lucrative pathologist jobs on our page.
+You can find some very lucrative pathologist jobs on our page that are both part time and full time positions.

 Our mission is to attract, empower, and retain the finest speech-language pathologists out there.
 We research and list the best SLP jobs on the market so every human can manifest their full potential.